 |

-Both COBOL programs are written using the VS COBOL II dialect and also work with COBOL for MVS and COBOL/370.
+Both COBOL programs are written using the OS390 dialect and also work with Enterprise COBOL.
 A JCL member is provided to run the job as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.
 A Windows Command (.CMD) file is provided to run the job on a PC with Micro Focus Net Express.
 This program may serve as a tutorial for new programmers and as a reference for experienced programmers.
-Additional information is provided in the Downloads and Links to Similar Pages section of this document.

 The following is a list of the functions provided in this example.